elliottslaughter/task-bench-paper/ppopp20_reviews/rebuttal.md

 to Task Bench.
 If these implementations are tuned to our satisfaction in advance of the deadline they will be included in the final paper.

-METG is not fundamentally tied to peak performance (FLOP/s or B/s).
+METG is not fundamentally tied to peak performance (FLOP/s or B/s), nor is it specific to Task Bench.
 If an application is not amenable to being characterized via peak performance, another measure of absolute performance can be used.
 For example, an aerodynamics application might choose mesh cells processed